 The rapid rate of scientific discoveries and technological changes could result in one or more of our products becoming obsolete or noncompetitive.
 Our competitors may develop or introduce new products that render our technology and our Technosphere Insulin System less competitive, uneconomical or obsolete.
-Pfizer, the first to commercialize a pulmonary insulin system, will have an advantage in being able to gain reputation and market share as well as set parameters for the pulmonary insulin market such as pricing.
+Pfizer, the first to commercialize an inhaled insulin system, will have an advantage in being able to gain reputation and market share as well as set parameters for the inhaled insulin market, such as pricing and reimbursement strategies.
 Our future success will depend not only on our ability to develop our products but to improve them and to keep pace with emerging industry developments.
 We cannot assure you that we will be able to do so.